 Trade unions have a vitally important role to play in ensuring that appropriate whistleblowing arrangements are introduced, applied and reviewed.
 Not only will they be advising and representing their members but their endorsement as to what amounts to wrongdoing and how concerns about alleged wrongdoing should be raised and handled, will be critical in encouraging staff to raise concerns.
 Although there is currently no research evidence to prove it, it is tempting to assume that members are more likely to raise a concern in a union environment and that employers are more likely to respond appropriately if there is a strong union presence at the workplace.
 However, if unions wish to assert their credentials as champions of freedom of speech (and recruit on the back of this) there are a number of obvious steps that need to be taken.
 The overall objective would be to demonstrate to the wider society that the function of unions is not simply protecting the interests of their members but to ensure that wrongdoing is exposed and dealt with properly.

 First, it needs to be acknowledged that unions are being asked to perform an additional and more demanding role which will inevitably require extra training and resources.
 However, employers have a strong interest in ensuring that union representatives can perform effectively within their whistleblowing arrangements and may be willing to provide facilities for training.
 Indeed, many employers find that there are advantages in holding management training sessions with union representatives present so that both sides can appreciate the roles played by the other.
 Second, unions need to be seen as model employers themselves and should negotiate with their own staff about the introduction and maintenance of procedures that comply with best practice.
 Third, unions will need to build a reservoir of specialist expertise and resources in order to provide a good service to their members.
 Thus they might establish a whistleblowing ‘helpline’ to provide advice (and a ‘hotline’ if the union was a designated recipient of concerns), build up databases of model procedures as well as case studies on both effective and ineffective whistleblowing.
 Fourthly, to make life easier for themselves and their members unions need to consider campaigning both at national and international level.
 At national level, union federations such as the TUC in the UK or the FNV in the Netherlands might be pressed to co-ordinate a campaign in support of improved statutory provisions.
 In addition to the issues already discussed in this article, there are many others that could be taken up.
-These include: a legal duty on all employers to establish and maintain whistleblowing procedures and consult with employee representatives about their implementation, monitoring and review; the introduction of a binding Code that outlines best practice; the removal of the public interest test; a requirement on regulators to investigate concerns about alleged wrongdoing within their remit and to pass on to appropriate bodies those that are not; the possibility of bringing class actions and the establishing an overarching whistleblowing agency.
+These include lobbying for: a legal duty on all employers to establish and maintain whistleblowing procedures and consult with employee representatives about their implementation, monitoring and review; the introduction of a binding Code that outlines best practice; the removal of the public interest test; a requirement on regulators to investigate concerns about alleged wrongdoing within their remit and to pass on to appropriate bodies those that are not; the possibility of bringing class actions and the establishing an overarching whistleblowing agency.
 At international level, the European TUC and ILO might be urged to ensure that appropriate legal instruments are introduced in other countries so that best practice in whistleblowing arrangements can be promoted throughout the globe.